pratyushcodes-source/ShopSage/README.md

 ### 4. 🌐 Wikipedia Info Retrieval
 - Fetches general and encyclopedic knowledge about the product from Wikipedia
 - Helpful for background or historical information
-## 🧠 Technologies and Frameworks Used
+## 🧠Technologies and Frameworks Used
-   - Langgraph
-   - Langchain
+LangGraph
+LangChain
-   - Generative Ai
+Generative AI
-   - LLMs
+Large Language Models (LLMs)
+Vision Transformer (ViT)
+PyTorch
+Streamlit
+Python
+HuggingFace Transformers
+Git and GitHub

 ## 🤖 Components